gedonizr6/noop/methods-psy.md

  - w/o the victim's aware
  - even from child-age which no one know or rembember
 - posible turning on/off left/right brai seprately
+- limiting posibilities and resources by telling of their importance
+ - the importance is often hidden and difficult to check
+ - the ratio of true/lie about this importance is unknown for now
+ - e.g. telling that something interesting may be at your storages and leading you to the information about undeleting files may make difficult to use ant storage for writeing.
+  - even new because they may tell that new storages was special  for you and you found that they are not empty